bschreck/deep.sh/docs/tutorial_subproc_strings.rst

 ************************************
 Tutorial: Subprocess Strings
 ************************************
-Strings in xonsh follow two simple rules:
+Strings in deepsh follow two simple rules:

-1. Strings in xonsh are always parsed in the same way, and
+1. Strings in deepsh are always parsed in the same way, and
 2. Python always wins!

 Together these rules mean that **even strings in subprocess mode are treated